It can be a hard decision working out whether you pursue extensive study or go out and get a job in the field, which provides real-life experience.

 Real-life experience is always valuable, especially with a reputable company.

 For example, a 22 year old with four years IT work experience will receive a higher salary than a candidate straight out of university.
 It could take the graduate a number of years to catch up to the same work experience level.

 People who have been challenged with day-to-day problems are the ones that will solve them quicker.
 Some of the most sought after IT professionals did not excel academically, but have still gone on to become highly regarded in their fields.

-Ultimately there are merits to both education and experience, and it all depends on striking the right balance.
+When discussing education versus experience, ultimately there are merits to both, and it all depends on striking the right balance.

 For high school students looking to get into the IT industry, a suggestion would be to work while studying.
 Look to gain a degree and/or other IT certifications and work in the field… as opposed to a part-time job pulling pints.
 There is no shortage of courses available online or part time, such as with Open Universities.

 Unfortunately there is no hard and fast rule when it comes to education versus experience.
 It depends on the organisation, hiring manager and at the end of the day – their opinion on the subject.